 Job Requirements for a Certified Nursing Assistant Teacher

 In order to become a certified instructor, certified nursing assistant teachers must complete a special training course, sometimes known as a Train-The-Trainer program, which provides them with basic instructional methods and evaluation techniques they will need in the classroom.
 Applicants for the program are required to be an RN, have a BSN and have at least two years of prior work experience as a nurse.
 Additionally, CNA teachers must have a year or more of experience caring for elderly patients or those with chronic diseases.
 Prior experience in adult education is preferred.

 CNA teachers can advance their careers by earning a master's degree in nursing with a nurse educator specialization.
 These programs explore advanced teaching techniques, the theoretical knowledge and clinical experience necessary to train future nurses.
 Nurse educators can also prove their competency by completing a voluntary certification.
 The National League for Nursing, an accredited organization, administers the Certified Nurse Educator Examination to educators holding a nursing license, master's degree and two years of nursing experience.

 Salary Information and Career Outlook

-The U.S. Bureau of Labor Statistics (BLS) predicts that jobs for nursing aides, orderlies, and attendants, a category which includes CNAs, will grow by 21% between 2012 and 2022.
-The BLS also reported that the median annual salary for nursing assistants was $25,100 in 2014.
+The U.S. Bureau of Labor Statistics (BLS) predicts that jobs for CNAs will grow by 9% between 2018 and 2028.
+The BLS also reported that the median annual salary for nursing assistants was $28,540 in 2018.

-Employment opportunities for nursing instructors at the college level are expected to increase 35% between 2012 and 2022, which is considerably faster than the average for all career fields.
-In 2014, the median salary among these professionals was $66,100, per the BLS.
+Employment opportunities for nursing instructors at the college level are expected to increase rapidly between 2018 and 2028 for all career fields.
+In 2018, the mean salary among these professionals was $81,350, per the BLS.